Password Authentication for Amazon RDS and S3

 Using Amazon S3

-You will need permission to create and manage Amazon S3 buckets.
+Ensure you have permission to create and manage Amazon S3 buckets.

 You also need to create IAM policies and roles, but you already have permission to do that from the eksctl policies.